The geodesic X-ray transform with matrix weights: Introduction

 This paper is organized as follows.
 Section \ref{foliationcondition} discusses in detail the existence of strictly convex functions; we felt that a thorough exposition was needed to be able to appreciate the global consequences of the local results.
 Section \ref{sec_geometric} contains preliminaries necessary for the two subsequent sections.
 Section \ref{function} and \ref{one form} contain the technical core of the paper and prove Theorems \ref{local function} and \ref{local connection}.
 Section \ref{sec_proof_global} contains the proof of Theorem \ref{thm:maingloballinear} stating global injectivity of the attenuated geodesic ray transform on functions plus one-forms.
 Section \ref{nonlinear connection} discusses the pseudo-linearization and proves also the local version of Theorem \ref{thm:mainglobal}.
 Finally, Section \ref{section:furtherapplications} discusses further applications to quantum state tomography and polarization tomography.

 {\bf Acknowledgements.} GPP and HZ were supported by EPSRC grant EP/M023842/1.
-MS was partly supported by the Academy of Finland (Centre of Excellence in Inverse Problems Research) and an ERC Starting Grant (grant agreement no 307023).
+MS was supported by the Academy of Finland (Finnish Centre of Excellence in Inverse Modelling and Imaging, grant numbers 284715 and 309963) and by the European Research Council under FP7/2007-2013 (ERC StG 307023) and Horizon 2020 (ERC CoG 770924).
 GU was partly supported by NSF.